 Singapore has proved many times to be one of the best places to do trade and business activities in the world.
 Besides being regarded as one of the 4 Asian tigers, Singapore also has one of the most open and dynamic economic environments in the world.

-In addition to having one of the largest foreign reserves in the world, Singapore has a triple-A rating by business rating consultant agencies, and it also boosts a corrupt-free business system with little influence from the government; it took 11th place in the Human Development Index and has the second highest GDP per Capita.
+In addition to having one of the largest foreign reserves in the world, Singapore has a triple-A rating by business rating consultant agencies, and it also boasts a corrupt-free business system with little influence from the government; it took 11th place in the Human Development Index and has the second highest GDP per Capita.

 In this article, we will explain what a representative office is and why companies establish it, the process of setting up a representative office and the documents required, how the authorization and renewal procedure is carried out, and finally, how Premia TNC can aid you in issues regarding the representative office in Singapore.

-What Is Singapore Representative Office?
+What Is a Singapore Representative Office?

 A representative office is a temporary place of work set up by a foreign company in Singapore in order to assess and evaluate the business atmosphere of the country.